fischertechnik/txt_demo_ROBOPro_SLI/FtTxtWorkspace/TxtSharedLibraryInterface2/README.md

 - Start `LibExample02_B(SLI)`
 - You will probably see that the four `Value` elements will not wait 3 sec.
 Only before the start of the first there is a waiting on the `StayAwake`  element.

-## What have you learn?
+## What have you learn here?
-- The roll (of a StayAwake element in the online mode.
+- The roll of a StayAwake element in the online mode.
 - That SLI functions are blocking to each other.
-- What the roll of `Lock Interface` property is.
+- The roll of `Lock Interface` property.

 <a id="history"></a>

 # document history
-- 2020-05-24 Cvl 466.1.1 new
+- 2020-05-24,28 Cvl 466.1.2 new, update